 Welcome!
-We are a group of friendly, fun men and women who contradance to live music on most 1st, 3rd and 5th Saturday nights near the University of Arizona.
+We are a group of friendly and fun folks who contradance to live music on most 1st, 3rd and 5th Saturday nights near the University of Arizona.
 These are open, community dances (usually 60 or more dancers) that begin with an introductory lesson at 6:30.
 We are an inclusive dance community committed to providing a safe and enjoyable environment for everyone.
 You can come by yourself or with a group of friends.
 No experience is required.
 We love newcomers.
 If you are new to contra dance be sure to come for the lesson at 6:30, it's really helpful.